Suspended Prince George’s officer indicted on charges of assaulting driver during traffic stop

 The officer is accused of assaulting the man twice during the traffic stop, prosecutors said.
 The man was handcuffed during the second assault, prosecutors said.

-It was not immediately known if Black had an attorney to represent him.
+It was not immediately known whether Black had an attorney to represent him.
 Efforts to reach Black or his relatives on Tuesday were unsuccessful.

 While vowing police reform, a majority-Black county has spent $17.6 million fighting officers who allege racism